-By: Emma Johnson, MFTC
+By Emma Johnson, MFTC

+When anxiety becomes the third wheel in a relationship you may wonder what you can do to help.
 Anxiety is one of the terms that is frequently tossed around in everyday language, but what does it actually mean?
 Anxiety is an emotion that is often associated with worry, tension, or fear.
 Sometimes, being anxious about something leads to intrusive thoughts and avoidance of activities.
 Beyond avoidance of activities or people, anxiety can cause significant impairment to an intimate relationship.
 Some of the common symptoms that appear in a relationship where one partner struggles with anxiety are as follows.

 Acceleration vs. Postponement